Galactic Diffuse Gamma-Ray and Neutrino Emission from Cosmic-Ray Interactions in Stellar Atmospheres: Methodology

 \subsubsection{Line-of-Sight Integration and Regional Spectral Synthesis}

-To bridge the microscopic interaction yields with macroscopic observables, we evaluate the specific intensity, $I(E, l, b)$, which represents the differential flux per unit solid angle along a given directional coordinate $(l, b)$.
-In the optically thin limit, the geometric $1/s^2$ attenuation of individual stellar fluxes is analytically canceled by the $s^2$ expansion of the differential volume element ($dV = s^2 d\Omega ds$).
+To bridge the microscopic interaction yields with macroscopic observables, we evaluate the specific intensity, $I(E,l,b)$, which represents the differential flux per unit solid angle along a given directional coordinate $(l,b)$.
+We parameterize the line of sight (LoS) pointing in the direction of Galactic coordinates $(l, b)$ using the distance $s$ from the Sun.
+Along this path, the local Galactocentric cylindrical coordinates are mapped as $R_s \equiv R(s,l,b)$ and $z_s \equiv z(s,l,b)$.
+In the optically thin limit, the geometric $1/s^2$ attenuation of individual stellar fluxes is analytically canceled by the $s^2$ expansion of the differential volume element $(dV=s^2\,d\Omega\,ds)$.
 The observable specific intensity follows from the linear integration of the local volume emissivity along the LoS:

-where $s$ is the integration distance, $D_{\rm max}$ is the boundary of the Galactic halo, and $\bar{L}(E, R, z)$ is the ensemble-averaged differential luminosity synthesized via the multi-parameter interpolation described above.